-Go to Identity Servers > Servers > Edit > SAML 2.0 > Service Provider > Options and set up the following options:
+Go to Identity Servers > Servers > Edit > SAML 2.0 > Service Provider > Options and set up the following options for a service provider:

-- SAML2 SIGN METHODDIGEST SHA256: Select true.
-Assertions will use the SHA 256 algorithm as a hashing algorithm for the service provider. - SAML2 POST SIGN RESPONSE TRUSTEDPROVIDERS: Select true.
+- SAML2 SIGN METHODDIGEST SHA256: By default, this option is enabled.
+Assertions use the SHA 256 algorithm as a hashing algorithm for the service provider.
+You can disable this option by selecting false. - SAML2 POST SIGN RESPONSE TRUSTEDPROVIDERS: Select true.
 The identity provider will sign the entire SAML 2.0 response for the service provider. - SAML2 AVOID AUDIENCE RESTRICTION: Select true to avoid sending the audience restriction information with assertion to this service provider. - IS SAML2 POST SIGN RESPONSE: Select true to enable the identity provider to send signed SAML 2.0 post responses to all its trusted providers.